trichoplax/formic-functions/README.md

 ## Not yet complete

-This is the code behind the Queen of the Hill programming contest hosted on Programming Puzzles & Code Golf Stack Exchange.
+This is the code behind the JavaScript programming contest hosted on Programming Puzzles & Code Golf Stack Exchange.

 [ LINK TO BE ADDED ONCE CONTEST IS POSTED ]